-Version No: 9.1.1.1 Page 6 of 9 Issue Date: 01/11/2019 Print Date: 04/10/2020
+Version No: 5.1.1.1 Page 6 of 9

+Issue Date: 01/11/2019Print Date: 02/10/2020

-The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
-This is because of the lack of corroborating animal or human evidence.
-The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, kidney) damage is evident.
-Present definitions of harmful or toxic substances are generally based on doses Ingestion producing mortality rather than those producing morbidity (disease, ill-health).
-Gastrointestinal tract discomfort may produce nausea and vomiting.
-In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern.
-Limited evidence exists, or practical experience predicts, that the material either produces inflammation of the skin in a substantial number of individuals following direct contact, and/or produces significant inflammation when applied to the healthy intact skin of animals, for up to four hours, such inflammation being present twenty-four hours or more after the end of the exposure period.
-Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dermatitis (nonallergic).
-The dermatitis is often characterised by skin Skin Contact redness (erythema) and swelling (oedema) which may progress to blistering (vesiculation), scaling and thickening of the epidermis.
-At the microscopic level there may be intercellular oedema of the spongy layer of the skin (spongiosis) and intracellular oedema of the epidermis.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream through, for example, cuts, abrasions, puncture wounds or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
-Eye Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or Chronic biochemical systems TOXICITY IRRITATION Pola Night 16% Carbamide Peroxide Gel Not Available Not Available TOXICITY IRRITATION Not Available Eye: adverse effect observed (irreversible damage)[1]urea hydrogen peroxide Skin: adverse effect observed (irritating) $^{[1]}$ TOXICITY IRRITATION 50 mg/kg^[2] Not Available 500 mg/kg^[2] Dermal (rabbit) LD50: 4060 mg/kg^[2] Inhalation (rat) LC50: 2 mg/l/4H[2] hydrogen peroxide Oral (rat) LD50: =1193-1270 mg/kg^[2] Oral (rat) LD50: >225 mg/kg[2] Oral (rat) LD50: >5000 mg/kg[2] Oral (rat) LD50: 1270 mg/kg^[1]
+The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational Skin Contact settina.
+Open cuts, abraded or irritated skin should not be exposed to this material Limited evidence exists, or practical experience suggests, that the material may cause eye irritation in a substantial number of individuals and/or is expected to produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental Eve animals.
+Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur Long-term exposure to the product is not thought to produce chronic effects adverse to health (as classified by EC Directives using animal Chronic models); nevertheless exposure by all routes should be minimised as a matter of course.
+TOXICITY IRRITATION Pola Night 10% Not Available Not Available TOXICITY IRRITATION Not Available Eye: adverse effect observed (irreversible damage)[1] urea hydrogen peroxide Skin: adverse effect observed (irritating) $^{[1]}$ TOXICITY IRRITATION 50 mg/kg^[2] Not Available 500 mg/kg^[2] Dermal (rabbit) LD50: 4060 mg/kg^[2] Inhalation (rat) LC50: 2 mg/l/4H[2] hydrogen peroxide Oral (rat) LD50: =1193-1270 mg/kg^[2] Oral (rat) LD50: >225 mg/kg[2] Oral (rat) LD50: >5000 mg/kg[2] Oral (rat) LD50: 1270 mg/kg^[1]